 - How does B/X Essentials compare to the original B/X books?
 The main (and major!) difference is that the rules for Basic and Expert play are combined, rather than being split across two books.
 Also, as mentioned above, B/X Essentials is written as a quick reference, providing a clarified and better organised presentation of the rules.
 Areas of ambiguity or contradiction in the original rules are cleared up.

 - How does B/X Essentials compare to Labyrinth Lord?
-LL also presents a restatement of the classic B/X rules, however its text is, in many places, far too verbose and meandering to be really useful as a quick reference.
+LL also presents a restatement of the classic B/X rules, however it is written in a fairly verbose style, making it not so useful as a quick reference.
 Also, as noted above, B/X Essentials is a 100% accurate clone whereas Labyrinth Lord introduces many changes to the rules (some major, some subtle).
 In B/X Essentials, clerics do not get a spell at 1st level!

 About the books:

 - Where can I get B/X Essentials?
-Beautifully illustrated print / PDF editions of the first three books in the series (Core Rules, Classes and Equipment, and Cleric and Magic-User Spells) are available here, here, and here.
+Beautifully illustrated print / PDF editions of the first four books in the series (Core Rules, Classes and Equipment, Cleric and Magic-User Spells, and Monsters) are available here, here, here, and here.
 The Open Game Content text of the project (including current work-in-progress on unpublished books) is shared online here.

 - What formats are available?
 The primary format is staple-bound US Trade (6"x9") paperback along with a fully-linked PDF.
 So, yes, this is a small form-factor presentation of the Basic/Expert rules!
 The cool thing about staple-binding is that the books lay flat at the table, enhancing ease of reference.
 Slightly cheaper, perfect-bound editions are also available.

 - How many books are planned?
 The plan for the initial set of books, encompassing the entirety of the pure Basic/Expert game, is five books: 1: Core Rules, 2: Classes and Equipment, 3: Cleric and Magic-User Spells, 4: Monsters, 5: Adventures and Treasures.
 Further books to take the B/X rules in different directions are in development.

 - How about a box set?
 This is also something that I'll be looking into, once the five core books are finished.
 The box set may contain additional elements such as an intro book and a starter adventure.